micro-os-plus/device-cortexm-xpack/README.md

 To integrate this package into user projects, consider the following details:

-#### Source folders

-- `src`

-The source file to be added to user projects is: `devices-cortexm.cpp`.

 #### Include folders

+The following folders should be passed to the compiler during the build:

 - `include`

-The header file to be included in user project is:
+The header files to be included in user projects are:

 ```c++
 #include <micro-os-plus/devices-cortexm.h>
 ```

+#### Source files

+The source files to be added to user projects are:

+- `devices-cortexm.cpp`

 #### Preprocessor definitions

-- none required
+- none

 #### Compiler options